 Meet People and Make friends in Germany

 Since Germany is now your home, you need to start making it feel like it.
 What can be better than having friends and meeting new people?
-Having friends and people that you can ask questions, get advice and share experiences is crucial to a move like the one you’re going through.
+Having friends and people with that you can ask questions, get advice and share experiences is crucial to a move like the one you’re going through.

 Since you’re already in Germany, you should stay longer